4. Home Gym Equipment

 Broad Exercise Coverage

 The hybrid design supports more than Smith machine basics, which makes it useful for full body programs and not just one or two main lifts.
 If you are building a starter setup from scratch, an adjustable weight bench, Olympic bumper plates, and cable accessories make the station much more complete.
+For a baseline explanation, see what a Smith machine is.

 Strong Home Gym Fit